 - All fixtures and fittings corroded solid and all fastenings damaged by previous owners - This has been such a big issue, absolutely

-nothing wants to be unscrewed first time so I have to work out how best to undo fastenings without damaging the bodywork.
+nothing wanted to be unscrewed first time so I had to work out how best to undo fastenings without damaging the bodywork.
 I then

 replace the fittings with stainless for a few pence.
-Not expensive but so time consuming.
+Not expensive but time consuming.